The castle for children

 Already the way to the castle on the 1 km long walking trail holds all kinds of surprises: along the theme trail “Forest and Water” families can rest and play in nature.
 The habitats "forest" and "water" are made accessible to all senses.
-A special attraction for young and old is the deer enclosure just before the castle.

 • The family card makes the visit for families even more attractive: admission for children and young people under 16 is free.

 • Nappy-changing facilities are available in the castle.

 • The “Forest and Water” walking trail is accessible to pushchairs.